 If something is bothering you, learn to speak your mind without fear.
 I tell my clients, ‘feel the fear and say it anyway.’

 You are a human being with emotions, and allowing yourself to be vulnerable is a way of strengthening the relationship to help create a deeper connection and enhance the relationship.

-Your partner is not responsible for your happiness and so telling the truth in a relationship that how unloved you feel and that it is their fault is to give your power away.
+Your partner is not responsible for your happiness and so telling the truth in a relationship that how unloved you feel and that it is their fault is to give your power away is not right.
 When you take responsibility for yourself and how you feel, your relationship can enjoy much greater freedom.

-It helps to create a space whereby you are both allowed to be a human being with emotions.
+It helps to create a space where both of you can be human beings with emotions.

 4. Know that you are always entitled to your feelings

-If your partner tries to deny or dismiss how you feel, then you have every right to put a boundary in and say, “Please do not dismiss my feelings.”
+If your partner tries to deny or dismiss how you feel, then you have every right to set a boundary in and say, “Please do not dismiss my feelings.”